|Address1701 T.W. Alexander Drive Durham, NC|

 Cost is a crucial factor to consider when deciding what college to attend.
 At Apex School of Theology, the tuition for in-state residents is $4,800.
 Combined with fees of $300, the $450 cost of books and supplies.

-Out-of-state residents can expect to pay more.
+Out-of-state students can expect to pay more.
 While the costs for room, board, and other expenses are the same, out-of-state tuition is significantly higher.
 Out-of-state students must pay $5,100 in tuition.

 Students at Apex School of Theology are eligible for federal financial aid.
-The average federal aid awarded to students at Apex School of Theology was $1,615 last year.
-The percentage of students awarded federal aid was 78%.
+The average federal aid awarded to students at Apex School of Theology was $1,615 last year, with 78% of students being awarded federal aid.
 This shows that if you apply for federal aid, you have a good chance of receiving it.

 Student composition is an important deciding factor for most students applying to Apex School of Theology.